zeling595/tp/docs/DeveloperGuide.md

     Steps 3a1-3a2 are repeated until the data entered is correct. <br>
     Use case resumes from step 4.

-**Use case `UC10`: Check in a person**
+**Use case `UC10`: Add a booking**

 **MSS**

 1. User <ins>finds a guest (UC02)</ins>.
 2. User <ins>finds an available room (UC05)</ins>.
-3. User inputs the person’s id, room Id, start date and end date.
+3. User inputs the person’s ID, room ID, start date and end date.
 4. ConciergeBook creates a booking and saves it.

 Use case ends.